 - launching the Visual Studio Installer.
 If an update is available, they can click Update.

-- launching the Visual Studio IDE and responding to the notification flag or message, or choosing Help/Check for updates.
+- launching the Visual Studio IDE and responding to the notification flag or message, or choosing Help > Check for Updates for updates.

 Programatically update the client machines

-Administrators can programmatically update the client installations of Visual Studio by either issuing the commands to the client-side installer, or by invoking a bootstrapper in the layout.
+Administrators can programmatically update the client installations of Visual Studio by either issuing the commands to the client-side installer or by invoking a bootstrapper in the network layout.

 Programatically update Visual Studio by using the Visual Studio Installer

 You can initiate an update to Visual Studio by programmatically invoking the client's installer and issuing the update command.
-This command will update Visual Studio based on the updated product available in the source location for updates.
-If you want to change the update source location on the client, you can do that programatically by passing in the --channelURI parameter.
-For example:
+This command will update Visual Studio based on the product bits that are available in the source location for updates.
+If you want to change the update source location on the client while performing the update, you can do that programatically by passing in the